medical-knowledge-graph/medical-graph-NER/README.md

 Biomedial NER Model based on the [BC5CDR (BioCreative V CDR corpus) dataset](https://paperswithcode.com/dataset/bc5cdr)).
 BC5CDR corpus consists of 1500 PubMed articles with 4409 annotated chemicals, 5818 diseases.
-Diseases are labelled as I-Entity and Chemicals as O-Entity.
+Diseases & Chemicals are labelled as I-Entities and O-Entities.

 We achieved more than 90% for the F1-score.